will8137/Gillette-bot/README.md

 `client.run('YOURTOKENHERE')`

-Enjoy!
+## **How do I get my song to play?:**

+This is where the song file is referenced `voice.play(discord.FFmpegPCMAudio('yourfilenamehere.mp3'))`

+Just whack your mp3 file in the same directory as the python script and you are good to go

+Enjoy & Have Fun!

-Written by Will lytton
+Written with love by Will lytton